zhou-junyu/insql/docs/en/README.md

   - Supports map configuration blocks for mapping database table fields to class attribute fields.
 Make mapping when querying objects easier, without the need for an alias.
   - Supports SQL configuration file directory source, can load SQL configuration from specified file directory, and supports merge with embedded SQL configuration
   - Optimize dynamic script parsing for conversion of DateTime.Min

-## 13. Planning

-- Support feature Attribute and Fluent mode database table and object mapping mode
-- Increase the CURD simple extension of the object